AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 The Report endpoint is designed for flexibility and scalability, supporting both simple KPI queries and advanced analytical workflows.

-# Report Types and Guides
+# Report types and guides

 Use the following guides to build specific types of reports: